sebastianspicker/chronikwerk/docs/08-operations.md

 The default runtime is single-instance and process-local:

-- Graceful shutdown waits for admitted work, but a process crash or abrupt termination can lose accepted background work.
+- Graceful shutdown gives admitted work `admission.shutdown_timeout_seconds` to drain before async cancellation.
+In-flight PDF, signing, and filesystem worker threads cannot be stopped safely, so the service waits for them after cancellation; total shutdown can exceed the configured grace period.
+A process crash or abrupt termination can lose accepted background work.
 - In-flight ticket locks are process-local.
 - Delivery-ID dedupe is in-memory and resets on restart.
 - A delivery ID is claimed before processing completes, so retry with a new